 I picked pansies from the pots on the front porch and other early flowers from the garden like scilla and dwarf irises and included some parsley and other leafy herbs to decorate my eggs.
 The flowers/herbs are placed on the unboiled egg, then it is wrapped in onion skin.

-The next part is a little tricky.
-The egg and its wrapping are carefully wrapped tightly in either nylon stockings or muslin cheesecloth.
+The next part takes a little patience.
+The egg and the flowers or leaves are carefully wrapped tightly in either nylon stockings or muslin cheesecloth.
 You need about 3 hands to do this but perfection isn't important.
 Then they are lowered into simmering water and allowed to gently simmer for about 30 minutes.

 There will be more eggs nestled in this grassy 'nest'.